Symbolic link and hard link

 6 Where I am

 It can be difficult to know if you accessed through a symlink or if you are under the real directory because the files inside look exactly the same.
-To know the if you are under a symlink, try running and comparing both outputs:
+To know if you are under a symlink, try running and comparing both outputs:

 pwd